AmazingAng/WTF-Solidity/Languages/en/35_DutchAuction_en/readme.md

 There are a total of `9` state variables in the contract, of which `6` are related to the auction.
 They are:

 - `COLLECTION_SIZE`: Total number of NFTs.
-- `AUCTION_START_PRICE`: Starting price of the Dutch auction, also the highest price.
+- `AUCTION_START_PRICE`: Starting price of the Dutch auction, is also the highest price.
 - `AUCTION_END_PRICE`: Ending price of the Dutch auction, also the lowest price/floor price.
 - `AUCTION_TIME`: Duration of the auction.
 - `AUCTION_DROP_INTERVAL`: Time interval when the price drops.